shenglinwh/psvro/draft-jiang-sidrops-psvro.md

 On the other hand, it becomes evident that currently active IRRs and RPKI offer limited coverage for MOAS, particularly in the case of IPv6.
 Moreover, the existing authoritative IRRs (maintained by regional Internet registries) and RPKI typically only allow registration of address blocks for self-managed purposes, posing a significant obstacle in supporting many legitimate MOAS prefixes.

-Limited IP prefix coverage within the current route origin registry, especially for MOAS prefixes, hinders the complete validation of route announcements, significantly limiting the motivation for network operators to utilize routing source registration.
+Limited IP prefix coverage within the current route origin registry, especially for MOAS prefixes, hinders the complete validation of route announcements, significantly limiting the motivation for network operators to utilize route origin registration.

 ## Operation of Resources among IRRs and RPKI